Hersonissos: Between Traces Of The Past And Modern Adventure / Travel Guide

 Hersonissos is a lively port city located 25 kilometers east of Heraklion and 40 kilometers northwest of Agios Nikolaos.
 Its name comes from the Greek word "xερσόνησος," which means "peninsula," referring to Cape Sarandari, a rocky strip that extends 200 meters into the sea and closes the western side of Malia Bay.

-An ancient historical town turned resort, Hersonissos is today the most popular tourist area in the east of the island.
-It boasts a tourist port, a long esplanade with a breathtaking view of the sea, and becomes a real scene for nightlife and a lively commercial road until late in the peak months.
+An ancient historical town turned resort, Hersonissos is today the most popular tourist area in the island's east.
+It boasts a tourist port, a long esplanade with a breathtaking sea view, that becomes a real scene for nightlife, and a lively commercial road until late in the peak months.

 If you are already thinking about your next holiday destination, you will find everything you need to know about Hersonissos in our mini-guide.